 |

-voltage regulator should be mounted
+regulator should be mounted with its

-with its case "grounded".
-A
+case "grounded".
+A small TO-220 heatsink

-TO-220 heatsink should be inserted between the
+should be inserted between the PCB and the

-Digikey's HS107-ND.
-A
+heatsink is Digikey's HS107-ND.
+A small bead

 of heat-conductive paste should be applied to